theonewiththegun/toolbox/README.md

 ## Utils

-This is a set of functions that help other submodules ot help you with misc stuff.
+This is a set of functions that helps other submodules or helps you with misc stuff.